Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 Signatures can differ by the number or type of input parameters, or a combination of both.
 It's also known as Compile-time Polymorphism, Static Polymorphism, or Early binding.
 In Method Overloading, the compiler selects the appropriate method based on the arguments provided during compile time.
-When calling an overloaded method, Java gives priority to the child argument over the parent argument.
+When calling an overloaded method, Java gives priority to the child argument over the parent argument.<br>

 Signatures can differ by the number or type of input parameters, or a combination of both.
 It's also known as Compile-time Polymorphism, Static Polymorphism, or Early binding.